curvenote/runtime/README.md

 }
 ```

-Each of the sub-states, `{…}`, is a dictionary with uuid keys, to an object that represents a variable or a component.
+Each of the sub-states, `{…}`, is a dictionary with `uuid` keys, to an object that represents a `variable` or a `component`.

 * **specs**: the definition of components, including properties and events.
 The variable spec is the only component spec included by default.
 * **variables**: holds the state of named values (e.g. numbers, strings, etc.), they cannot have events (other than changing the value of the variable)
 * **components**: an object that holds the state of a component (e.g. a slider, equation, etc. or more complicated widget).
 Components have properties that can be defined as functions, as well as named events (e.g. click, change, etc.) that are defined within the spec.

-The state **must** be composed inside of an `ink` dictionary.
-This allows you to compose the ink runtime state inside of your larger application, if required.
+The state **must** be composed inside of an `runtime` dictionary.
+This allows you to compose the runtime state inside of your larger application, if required.

 ## Variables